Measuring all the noises of LLM Evals: Introduction

 \section{Introduction}

-Separating signal from noise is central to experimental science.
+Identifying signal from noise is important for interpreting experiment results.
 Well-established methods from statistics \emph{can increase the rigor of the conclusions drawn from data} \cite{benjamini2021asa}.
-Even though these methods are in landmark textbooks and clearly described for LLM evals \cite{miller2024error}, applying them effectively still requires some consideration of the prediction noise uniquely important for rich generative models like LLMs.
-Otherwise much potential power is lost (Example~\ref{ex:humaneval}).
+Even though these methods are in classic textbooks and clearly described for LLM evals \cite{miller2024error}, there are some choices and confusions which lead to misleading measurements and low statistical power (Example~\ref{ex:humaneval}).

 We have to consider the prediction noise of LLMs.
 Unlike previous probabilistic models that typically have a clear best prediction, LLMs produce persistently diverse predictions.
-Unlike physical experiments where treatments cannot be undone, digital LLMs allow for repeated independent samples, thus allowing us to directly measure their prediction noise.
-To better understand the sources of noise, we decompose the total variance into two interpretable components using the law of total variance.
 For a model $A$ evaluated on questions $x$ with prediction seed $\seed$, we have

 The \emph{prediction variance} $\E_x[\var_\seed[A]]$ is due to the model generating different answers on a fixed question.
 The \emph{data variance} $\var_x[\E_\seed[A]]$ measures how the questions vary in difficulty level and thus vary in their expected metrics.
-Prediction variance can be reduced but usually remains persistent; Data variance matters for reliability beyond the specific question set; The total variance is what matters in an experiment and is available even without multiple metrics per question.
+Prediction variance can be reduced but usually persists in practice.
+Data variance matters for reliability beyond the specific question set.
+The total variance is what matters in an experiment.

-While prediction variance can be reduced by averaging, the data variance is irreducible and can be large when the questions have different difficult levels.
-However, similar models may have similar performance on each question, suggesting that greatly reduced data noise is only possible with the paired analysis.
+While prediction variance can be reduced by averaging, the data variance is irreducible and can be large when the questions vary in their difficulties.
+As we will see, similar models do similarly on each question, so greatly reduced data noise is possible only with the paired analysis.
 This combination is 3-6 times and 4 times more powerful in Example~\ref{ex:humaneval} and Example~\ref{ex:trainingcurve}b.
-A difficulty is that the paired method only applies to pairs of models rather than a single model or a list of models in a table or leaderboard, thus not widely adopted.
-In this work, we propose the all-pairs paired method to measure all the noises, which use the paired analysis on all pairs of LLMs to measure the data, prediction, and total paired variances $\Var[A-B]$, for all model pairs $A, B$, and across many evals and settings, revealing clear patterns applicable to a table of results.
+A difficulty is that the paired method only applies to pairs of models rather than a list of models in a table or leaderboard, thus not widely adopted.
+In this work, we propose the all-pairs paired method to measure all the noises, which uses the paired analysis on all pairs of results to measure the data, prediction, and total paired variances $\Var[A-B]$, for all model pairs $A, B$, and across many evals and settings, revealing clear patterns applicable to a table of results.

 We highlight two findings and their applications.
 First, each eval has a characteristic total noise level that holds across all pairs of LLMs or agents.
 Specifically, the paired test usually gives a total paired variance similar to the basic variance predicted by the accuracy $p_A$ of model $A$, resulting in this rule of thumb on correctness evals